-Are your students bouncing off the walls with anticipation of the coming holiday?
-Need a last minute project to engage them?
+Are your kids bouncing off the walls with anticipation of the coming holiday?
+Need a last-minute project to engage them?
 Try making these glowing ornaments with the look of stained glass!
-Students in grade 3 and up will enjoy spreading Christmas cheer when they hang these ornaments on their tree or give them as gifts.
+Students in grades 3 and up will enjoy spreading Christmas cheer when they hang these ornaments on their tree or give them as gifts.